finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutSqlToWriterDesign**
 > WriterDesign PutSqlToWriterDesign (string body, bool? mergeAdditionalMappingFields = null)

-[EXPERIMENTAL] PutSqlToWriterDesign: Make a SQL-writer-design object from SQL
+PutSqlToWriterDesign: Make a SQL-writer-design object from SQL

 Generates a SQL-writer-design object (WriterDesign) from a SQL query, if possible  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.